CWAbhi/MoodNest/README.md

 2. Copy the PostgreSQL connection string
 3. Update `DATABASE_URL` in your environment variables
 4. Run `npx prisma db push` to create tables

-## 📞 Support

-If you have any questions or need help, please open an issue or contact us at support@moodnest.app

 ---